mosip/esignet/household-esignet-integration-impl/README.md

 ## About

 Implementation for all the interfaces defined in esignet-integration-api.
-To use these implementations in esignet, mock-identity-system service must be up and running.